se4ai/se4ai.github.io/index.md

 unduly discriminatory towards a particular social group (e.g. some groups characterized by age, race, or gender).

+So we suggest to you that when you start a new AI project:

+- Your  first question should **not** be (e.g.) "what data miners should I apply to this data?".
+- Rather, it should be  "what are the ethical requirements of this development?
+And how can we best support those requirements?".

-Secondly, the authors of this book have spent decades applying many AI tools ( mostly  for software engineering applications).
-We share some of that case study experience in this book.
+The second way this book is unique is that the authors of this book have spent decades applying many AI tools (mostly  for software engineering applications).
+We share some of that case study experience in this book (see the third part of this book, called _process_).

 Thirdly,  we look
  at AI tools which,  recently, have had a major   impact on software